1 9 7 3 – 1 9 7 5 (UK)

 Headed by Great Uncle Bulgaria, the Wombles were Tomsk, Orinoco, Tobermory, Wellington, Bungo and their French housemaid (ahem!)
 Mme.
 Cholet.

 Tobermory was Mr Fixit Womble.
-He made all kinds of remarkable and useful gadgets out of the rubbish which the working Wombles brought to him.
-Orinoco was certainly the fattest Womble in the burrow, and frequently needed forty winks before he could get up the energy to begin work.
+He made all kinds of remarkable and useful gadgets out of the rubbish that the working Wombles brought to him.
+Orinoco was certainly the fattest Womble in the burrow and frequently needed forty winks before he could get up the energy to begin work.

-Based on the stories by Elisabeth Beresford, the five minute Wombles tales were animated by Ivor Wood and whimsically narrated by Bernard Cribbins.
+Based on the stories by Elisabeth Beresford, the five-minute Wombles tales were animated by Ivor Wood and whimsically narrated by Bernard Cribbins, who also provided the voices of all the characters.

-Mike Batt performed the theme music which became a hit in 1974 and led to a spate of other Wombling pop pieces.
+Mike Batt performed the theme music, which became a hit in 1974 and led to a spate of other Wombling pop pieces – including the glam rock style Remember You’re A Womble (#3) and Wombling Merry Christmas (#2) – with Mike joined by Chris Spedding on guitar and Clem Cattini on drums.

 A feature film called Wombling Free was released in 1977, and the busy little creatures were resurrected by ITV in 1990/1991 for two one-off stories.